-Pupils with SEN (where they are able to) discuss their needs formally at their reviews and on an informal basis during lessons with their teacher or support staff.
+Pupils with SEND discuss their needs formally at their reviews and on an informal basis during lessons with their teacher or support staff.
 Any changes or enhancements to provision identified as being necessary, are shared with the SENCO who will for example, arrange for additional equipment to be purchased or access arrangements to be made.

 All pupils are eligible to be elected by their class as school council representatives.
-Pupils are encouraged to discuss their views on any matter with their class representative, who will raise the matter at our weekly school council meetings.
+Pupils are encouraged to discuss their views on any matter with their class representative, who will raise the matter at our school council meetings.